wolframkriesing/site-stitcher/content/tidbit/2020/12/index.md

 I am not sure if I am not understanding the docs, expecting wrong things or simply not getting React Native yet.
 But I have a feeling that there are a couple of gotchas, that might also be called bugs.
 I will link it in the according places, maybe it feels helpful to someone.

+UPDATE: It looks like there is an even better solution coming.
+It is in [a pull request](https://github.com/facebook/react-native/pull/30466) which basically puts the ripple effect always in the foreground, that's how I understand it.
+I think this might solve most of the issues I described above.
+Cool.